arussel/arussel.github.io/_posts/2025-12-06-creating-custom-token.md

 tags: [solana, blockchain, cryptocurrency, typescript, web3]
 ---

-# Creating a Custom Token on Solana: From Concept to Mainnet

 *How I built KYORO token with metadata, TypeScript tooling, and a cat mascot - for under $0.02*

 Creating your own cryptocurrency sounds intimidating, but on Solana, it's surprisingly straightforward and affordable.
 This is the story of how I created KYORO, a utility token that will power my Open-Lotto gaming protocol, complete with custom metadata and a personal touch.